 Statistics or other data

-Success rates for facet joint pain RFA is approximately 45 to 60 of patients.
+Success rates for facet joint pain RFA are approximately 45 to 60 of patients.
 A study of patients who received cervical facet joint RFA reported a reduction in pain of 55.2 2 months after their procedure.
 Half of the 65 patients in the study or 50.8 saw improvement after treatment.
 15 people who had lower back pain received lumbar RFA.
 60 pain relief a year after the procedure.

 “BEST MEDICAL PRACTICE”